richarvey/techshift-modernise/content/page/lab3.md

 ### Clean-up

-To remove the resources you have created so far:
+You only need to clean up if you are **not** continuing the labs.
+If you are you **don't** need to do these steps, however to remove the resources you have created thus far:

 1) Select the S3 service.
 You will need to empty the DataBucketName bucket, along with the pipeline artifacts buckets.
 These will named like tsa-bootstrap-pipelineartifacts-????? and *tsagallery-pipelineartifacts-?????**.
 You can empty a bucket using the Empty button after selecting the bucket in S3.